klychliiev/Automatic_false_friends_detection_for_Ukrainian_and_Polish_languages/README.md

 2. false_friends_detection.ipynb

 ## Accuracy
 The first classifier (homographs classification) showed an overall accuracy of 92%, the second one (false friends and cognates classification) showed an overall accuracy of 82%.
-Overall accuracy of the model is 87%.
+Overall accuracy of the model is the mean of the accuracies of the separate classifiers, which is 87%.